hannahmbanana/CS193P/README.md

 # CS193P
 Coursework from Stanford's CS193P 2013-14 Fall iPhone App Dev course.
-Lectures and assignments available on iTunes U. This was the last course in Objective-C. Newer versions of the course are in Swift.
+Lectures and assignments available on iTunes-U. This was the last course in Objective-C. Newer versions of the course are in Swift.

 Notes:
 - all assignments are written in Objective-C